Get Help Today(855) 593-1695

 Along with clinical and spiritual treatment, medical treatment forms an important component of a complete drug and alcohol addiction treatment plan.
 Medical treatment focuses on treating the physical damage to the body caused by substance abuse.
 For example, medical treatment can help relieve the physical symptoms caused by withdrawal.
+Medical treatment also focuses on treating co-occurring medical issues, monitoring vitals, and medication management.
 Because most medical treatments are highly regulated, they are generally performed by licensed medical professionals such as doctors and nurses.
 Although medical treatment can be required at any stage of the recovery process, it is most necessary during the early stages of treatment, particularly when patients are dealing with the most severe withdrawal symptoms.

 Detox is initially performed to cleanse the patient’s system from substances.
 Detox is ideally done for patients addicted to alcohol, Benzodiazepines, and Opioids, as well as other types of drugs.
 This process restores the patient’s body to a healthier state and allows them to begin other treatments with a “clean slate.”
 Detox helps patients get through withdrawal symptoms that many patients experience, including: